 Talking about stammering is a hugely important part of what the BSA is all about.
 Most of us find that talking about our stammer can be really helpful.
 And talking about stammering openly, by all of us, is the only way society will understand the issues we are facing.

 In the last few years, stammering has increasingly been the subject of discussion in the media.
 And the social climate is ripe to build on that momentum.

-That’s why Tim is planning to walk from John O’Groats to Land's End, meeting and talking to people about stammering along the way.
+That’s why Tim is walking from John O’Groats to Land's End, meeting and talking to people about stammering along the way.

 It’s an opportunity to bring the stammering community together, and to persuade as many people as possible to join the BSA.
 The more members we have the more society will sit up and take notice of us.
 We know there are hundreds of thousands of people who stammer out there.
 Together we can make a difference to all those whose lives are affected by stammering.

 A central element of the walk is to involve and include as many people as possible, to build on the strength of community feeling we already have amongst people who stammer.
 And that’s why we want to encourage people who stammer, their family and friends and colleagues, speech and language therapists, etc. to get involved.
 The route and timetable are below.
 Some examples of how you can help:

 - Join the walk at any stage for as long or short a distance as you want.
 Encourage your family and friends to join you.

 - Engage with your local contacts to arrange publicity, e.g. journalists, politicians (see below Publicity)

 - Organise a local event around the walk - you can see existing Stamwalk events on our events page

 - Organise local fundraising around the walk